 The failure of hospitality is structural rather than positional.
 Hospitality is analyzed and looked at as a continuation of theoxenic tradition from the ancient world.
 It is perceived as a positive achievement of the sociopolitical and cultural progress of Europe that led to the cultural openness, wider horizons of social learning and readiness for cultural exchange.
 I disagree with that.
 I think hospitality shares the aesthetic resemblance with theoxenia, ritually, and mechanistically, but it is an entirely different behavioral phenomenon.
 Theoxenia’s elements however were partly incorporated by monotheistic religions that followed the decomposition of the Ancient world, including Christianity and Islam.
 The presence of the remnants of theoxenia in there makes cults often more attractive than neoliberal societies and the ISIS recruiters sensed it.

-Denis Maksimov is a theorist, writer and independent curator.
-He is a co-founder and co-director of a think tank and creative studio Avenir Institute with nodes in Brussels, Berlin, London and Athens.
-His research interests include concepts of ‘the political’ and ‘the curatorial’; aesthetics and critical theory; geopolitics; futures studies.
-He addresses the subjects of genesis, legitimisation and transformation of aesthetico-political phenomena such as mythography, ideology, style and regimes of power.
+Denis Maksimov is a theorist, writer, and independent curator.
+He is a co-founder and co-director of the think tank and creative studio the Avenir Institute with nodes in Brussels, Berlin, London, and Athens.
+His research interests include concepts of "the political" and "the curatorial," aesthetics, and critical theory; geopolitics; futures studies.
+He addresses the subjects of genesis, legitimization, and transformation of aesthetico-political phenomena such as mythography, ideology, style, and regimes of power.
 In his projects, disciplinary paradigms are blended in transhistorical, intercultural contexts.
-Among them are ongoing critical reading and anticipatory writing research group Queering Theogony for Alternative Futures in several non-for-profit art spaces Athens, engaged art project Game of Futures #2 in the 4th season of Critical Mass in St Petersburg, exhibition and public programme Bureau for Public Insecurities in the context of 32nd Bienal de São Paulo Incerteza viva, video art exhibition Aesthetics of Power for ikonoTV Berlin, group exhibition Do You Speak Synergy? at Harlan Levey Projects in Brussels, art and theory laboratory State(?)-after-State in the Nationless Pavilion at the 56th Venice Biennale All the World’s Futures.
-He has BA in Applied Political Science and MA in International Relations and European Studies from The National Research University Higher School of Economics, Moscow, and MRes Art and Design from Sint Lucas Antwerpen.
+Among them are ongoing critical reading and anticipatory writing research group Queering Theogony for Alternative Futures in several non-for-profit art spaces Athens, engaged art project Game of Futures #2 in the 4th season of Critical Mass in St. Petersburg, exhibition and public program Bureau for Public Insecurities in the context of 32nd Bienal de São Paulo Incerteza viva, video art exhibition Aesthetics of Power for ikonoTV Berlin, group exhibition Do You Speak Synergy? at Harlan Levey Projects in Brussels, art and theory laboratory State(?)-after-State in the Nationless Pavilion at the 56th Venice Biennale All the World’s Futures.
+He has BA in Applied Political Science and MA in International Relations and European Studies from The National Research University Higher School of Economics, Moscow, and MRes Art and Design from Sint Lucas, Antwerpen.